Introduction – Modern and Historical Goths

 Now from the perspective of history, this complex scope often overlapped and was dynamic in nature.
 For example, in the various stages of settling inside Roman territories (as foederati), few Gothic and other Germanic chieftains, as semi-independent Roman officers, accumulated wealth beyond their own expectations and then returned to the tribal fold outside of Roman influence.

-Once out of the Roman sphere, they gathered their warbands, tactically reinforced by the Roman-style of command chains and backed by newly acquired wealth, to further attack and subdue other relatively unprotected frontier regions.
+Once out of the Roman sphere, they gathered their warbands, tactically reinforced by the Roman-style of command chains and backed by newly acquired wealth, to further attack and subdue other relatively unprotected frontier regions (inside Roman territory).

-The hierarchy was a rather vague concept in Germanic tribes, especially with their notions of land being held collectively by freemen.
-This translated to a scenario where the chieftain, often an esteemed warrior (and the first among equals), had his immediate household members and weapon-wielding freemen as the available troops who temporarily engaged in warfare and raids – bound by oaths of loyalty.
+The concept of organizational hierarchy was rather vague in Germanic tribes, especially with their notions of land being held collectively by freemen.
+This translated to a scenario where the Gothic leader or chieftain, often an esteemed warrior (and the first among equals), had his immediate household members and weapon-wielding retainers as the available troops who sporadically engaged in warfare and raids – bound by oaths of loyalty.

 But as we mentioned before, the Roman influence rubbed rather heavily on the newly settled Goths, who were beginning to employ hierarchical command chains, albeit in simpler forms, to organize structured warbands.

-Unsurprisingly, these semi-professional retainers bore the brunt of the fighting and even conquered other proximate territories, while the Romans were left relatively unharmed in charge of civic administrations, especially since conflicts tended to be of a smaller scale in 4th-5th century continental Europe.
+Unsurprisingly, these semi-professional retainers bore the brunt of the fighting and even conquered other proximate territories.
+Meanwhile, the ‘traditional’ Romans were left relatively unharmed in charge of civic administrations, especially since conflicts tended to be of a smaller scale in 4th-5th century continental Europe.

 The Ostrogoths and the Visigoths